Skip to content

 Unless you are buying a very mature cask of Bladnoch you (or whoever bottles the cask) then it is unlikely you will be able to label the contents as “distilled at the Bladnoch distillery”.
 This is the industry standard way of naming whisky without infringing intellectual property or trademarks as the term “distilled at the Bladnoch distillery” is a factual statement and is noninfringing under trademark law – see Section 11(2)(b) of the Trade Marks Act.

-The reason that you might not be able to call your whisky “distilled at the Bladnoch distillery” comes down to the fact that the distillery does not sell any new make casks with the full “distilled at the Bladnoch distillery” naming rights.
+The reason that you might not be able to call your whisky “distilled at the Bladnoch distillery” comes down to the fact that as far as we are aware the Bladnoch distillery does not sell any new make casks with the full “distilled at the Bladnoch distillery” naming rights.

 This has been confirmed in writing to us by a representative of Bladnoch Distillery.
 On the 7th July 2021 they advised: